wemmm/concordia/README.md

 # Credits

-Concordia Jones is a thing from the mind of my collaborator/art partner/hive mind associate Thomas Leeks.
+Various articles of design and writing were co-created with the deeply appreciated assistance of my long-time collaborator/art partner/hive mind associate "Dodecahedron Jones".